bcgov/von/README.md

 -----------------------------------------
 As we build out our understanding of what the Verifiable Organizations Network could/should be we are sharing the work products via a Google Drive (https://drive.google.com/open?id=0B4DUXk_qFFhvb0otNlNHMVNvUzg).
 You are free to browse the documents and contact us if you have comments, contributions or questions.
 A GitHub Issue would be fine, pull requests on GitHub docs, or comments in Google Docs.

 There is also another GitHub repo where we are working on a specific component of the VON codenamed "TheOrgBook.
-You can read about it in the Google Docs above and checkout early code at http://github.com/bcgov/theorgbook.
+You can read about it in the Google Docs above and checkout its webpage at http://bcgov.github.io/TheOrgBook or go directly to the repo at https://github.com/bcgov/TheOrgBook.

 About BC DevEx and Devops
 -------------------------